- 610 Providence Park Drive, Building 2, Suite 202, Mobile, Alabama,36695 251-650-5437

 - 27961 US Highway 98 Daphne, Suite 24, Daphne, Alabama,36526 251-650-5437

 - Canalicular lacerations are breaks (interruptions) in the normal tear duct drainage system.
-If not repaired promptly, tearing will usually lead to.
+If not repaired promptly, tearing will usually result.

 - This systems originates with the puncta (there is one in both the upper and the lower eyelid) and is a conduit for tears to travel from the eyelid through the nasolacrimal sac into the nose.

-- Tension, from trauma such as a blow from the fist, can lead to in an eyelid laceration which involves the canalicular system.
+- Tension, from trauma such as a blow from the fist, can result in an eyelid laceration which involves the canalicular system.

 - Repair requires re-approximation of the eyelid as well as re-approximation of the conduit; this is best achieved with a stent such as with silastic and fine sutures such as 6,7, or 8-0 vicryls.

 The photos below show a patient who was hit in their right eye with a fist and who sustained a canalicular laceration:

 There are several different means to repair such an injury.
 Placement of a stent (silastic tubing) helps maintain proper alignment of the conduit and prevent stricture after the repair.